Optimal First-Order Algorithms as a Function of Inequalities: ORC-F (Optimized randomized coordinate updates - function value)

-To obtain ORC-F as an $\mathcal{A}^\star$-optimal algorithm, set $f(y_{N+1}) - f_\star$ to be the performance measure and $\norm{x_0 - x_\star} \leq R$ to be the initial condition.
-Since the constraints and the objective of the problem is homogeneous, we assume $R = 1$ without loss of generality.
-For the argument of homogeneous, we refer \citep{drori2014performance, kim2016optimized,taylor2017smooth}.
+In this section, we prove Theorem~\ref{thm::ORC-F-optimal}, i.e., $\mathcal{A}^\star$-optimality of ORC-F$_\flat$, using the PEP machinery.
+To verify the lengthy calculations, we provide Matlab scripts verifying the analytical solution of the SDP: \\\url{https://github.com/chanwoo-park-official/A-star-map/}. \\To obtain ORC-F as an $\mathcal{A}^\star$-optimal algorithm, set $f(y_{N+1}) - f_\star$ to be the performance measure and $\norm{x_0 - x_\star} \leq R$ to be the initial condition.
+Since the constraints and the objective of the problem are homogeneous, we assume $R = 1$ without loss of generality.
+For the argument of homogeneous, we refer to \citep{drori2014performance, kim2016optimized,taylor2017smooth}.
 We use the set of inequalities that are handy for randomized coordinate updates:

 For calculating $\cR(\cA_N, \cP, \cC, \cI_{\operatorname{ORC-F}_\flat}) $ with fixed $\cA_N$, define the PEP with $\cI_{\operatorname{ORC-F}_\flat}$ as